 Do you love to see hummingbirds and butterflies while you are outside?
 I sure do!
 When we lived in the urban area I never saw hummingbirds and maybe a butterfly once in a while.
 Now at the Simongetti North I get hummingbirds, dragonflies and butterflies.
-There are specific types of plant that will attract these beautiful creatures to hang out in your yard.`We are going to discover the types of plants needed for the caterpillar to butterfly stage, what is needed to help the butterfly thrive and help make them want to live in your garden.
+I will be gardening to attract hummingbirds and butterflies!
+There are specific types of plant that will attract these beautiful creatures to hang out in your yard.
+We are going to discover the types of plants needed for the caterpillar to butterfly stage, what is needed to help the butterfly thrive and help make them want to live in your garden.
 We will learn what is needed for the hummingbird, the type of flowers with lots of nectar and what flowers will give the nectar needed for the hummingbird.

 How to Attract Butterflies to your Garden